 With this in mind, organisations need to consider a holistic view, focus on what is most important, and prioritise messages that support the overall comms strategy within the business.

 4. Is there a best time of day to send notifications?

 The best time of day to send out an SMS or notification is highly dependent on the nature of work within each company, accessibility (for example signal is intermittent out at sea or at the mines), and the timing of shifts.
 Mid-morning to lunch time is marginally more popular than other times, but ultimately, the best approach is an analytics-driven one.
 Clients can compare the analytics over a chosen period to make an informed decision on the best time to send notifications.

 5. Messaging, tone, and the impact on click-through rates (CTRs)

 Consider avoiding harsh and patronising tones.
 Communications can be both corporate and kind.
 It’s in our human DNA to respond well to that and it builds trust.
 Wherever possible let fun be had; it has a positive impact on productivity.

-Notifications should offer clear, concrete value that encourage the employee to click through, so say enough without giving away the full story (e.g. the winner of the Easter competition is…[click to find out]”.
-Using uppercase for positive words, adverbs and key call to actions such as WIN also achieve higher click throughs.
+Notifications should offer clear, concrete value that encourages the employee to click through, so say enough without giving away the full story (e.g. the winner of the Easter competition is…[click to find out]”.
+Using uppercase for positive words, adverbs and key call to actions such as WIN also achieves higher click-throughs.